Alternative versions of Thor (Marvel Comics)

 Thor was created by Stan Lee, Larry Lieber and Jack Kirby.
 There had been multiple alternative versions of Thor, both in the main continuity as well as alternate stories.
 The character is based on the Norse deity Thor.

 Prime Earth (Earth-616)

 Red Norvell

 Part of a documentary crew brought to Asgard by Loki, Roger "Red" Norvell meets and falls in love with Lady Sif.
-Red Norvell is given Thor's Iron Gauntlets and Belt of Strength by Loki to compete with Thor for Sif's affections, beating him and taking his hammer, with neither realizing this was part of a master plan by Odin to create a surrogate God of Thunder to die fighting the Serpent of Ragnarok and fulfill the prophecy.
+Norvell is given Thor's Iron Gauntlets and Belt of Strength by Loki to compete with Thor for Sif's affections, beating him and taking his hammer, with neither realizing this was part of a master plan by Odin to create a surrogate God of Thunder to die fighting the Serpent and fulfill the prophecy.

 Thori

 Thori is the pet of Thor.
 Thori is a Hel-Hound who can exude flames, track beings across dimensional planes, and, alone among his litter, speak.

 Beta Ray Bill

 Beta Ray Bill is the champion of the Korbinites, an alien race.
 Debuting in Thor #337, the character was initially intended to be a surprise as an apparent monster who unexpectedly proves to be a great hero.
-As such, Bill becomes the first being outside of the Marvel Universe's Norse pantheon to be deemed worthy enough to wield Thor's hammer, Mjolnir.
+Bill becomes the first being outside of the Marvel Universe's Norse pantheon to be deemed worthy enough to wield Thor's hammer, Mjolnir.
 After an initial rivalry for possession of the weapon, both the thunder god and the alien warrior reconciled as staunch allies.
 Bill is granted a war hammer of his own called Stormbreaker, which grants him the same powers as Thor.
 He has since made numerous appearances.